oracle/truffleruby/doc/contributor/interop.md

 ## How Ruby responds to messages

-All interop message implementations of different Ruby object types are defined in package `org.truffleruby.interop.messages`, with the exception of `nil`.
-Its messages are defined directly on the singleton object `org.truffleruby.language.Nil`.
+All interop message implementations of different Ruby object types are defined in the Java class that represents the object (this is indicated by the `@ExportLibrary(InteropLibrary.class)` annotation):

-`RubyObjectMessages` defines the common behavior for all Ruby objects.
-Other Ruby core classes like `StringMessages`, `ArrayMessages`, etc. then inherit from it and modify the behavior.
+- `org.truffleruby.language.RubyDynamicObject`: Common behaviour for all, overriden by the other classes in this list.
+- `org.truffleruby.core.array.RubyArray`
+- `org.truffleruby.core.hash.RubyHash`
+- `org.truffleruby.core.string.RubyString`
+- `org.truffleruby.language.Nil`
+- and many more (search for `@ExportLibrary(InteropLibrary.class)` for a full list)

 As expected:
 - `BasicObject` has polyglot members
 - `Array` has polyglot array elements
 - `Proc` and `Method` are polyglot executable
 - `String` and `Symbol` are polyglot strings
+- `Hash` has polyglot hash entries

 Any Ruby object can implement the polyglot array, pointer or member behavior by implementing the appropriate `polyglot_*` methods.
 It is called the **dynamic polyglot API**.
-The list of the methods which have to be implemented can be found in the [details](interop_details.md), see polyglot pointer, polyglot array and polyglot members.
+The list of the methods which have to be implemented can be found in the [details](interop_details.md), see polyglot pointer, polyglot array, polyglot hash, and polyglot members.
 If the `polyglot_*` method need to raise an [InteropException](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/InteropException.html) exception like